icogn/tp-rel-disassembler/README.md

 _(`npm` is recommended for most users since it comes with the Node installer.
 Use Yarn 1 if you plan to contribute to the project)_

-To install dependencies, choose one of the following methods:
+To install dependencies, you may choose one of the following methods:

 ### npm